(Photo credit: Andrew Stutesman/Unsplash)

 Working in communications I’ve grown interested in how strategies and tactics influence the success or failure of social movements.
 There is likely no better expert on this topic than Erica Chenoweth, Ph.D., a Harvard professor who has spent years analyzing the features of non-violent social resistance throughout history.
 In their book, Civil Resistance, What Everyone Needs to Know, they outline four critical factors needed for transformative, durable change to occur.
 For anyone involved in purpose-driven social advocacy, this insight provides a reliable framework rooted in academic rigor and research.
 But it also provides a valuable reference point for what not to do, and the pitfalls to avoid, in order to realize lasting systemic change.
 The latter is what I would like to focus on here.

-Factor 1: Mass participation, drawing from all walks of Life
+Factor 1: Mass participation, drawing from all walks of life

 “The single most important influence on a campaign’s success is the scale and range of popular participation.
 The larger and more diverse the campaign’s base of participants, the more likely it is to succeed.
 Mass participation seriously disrupts the status quo; makes continued repression impossible to sustain; prompts defections from its opponent’s institutions and supporters… and constrains the power holder’s options.” (pg.
 83)